jdomenechb/wiimote-pad/README.md

 # Wiimote-Pad

-This is a small tool to use a Wiimote as a gamepad.
+This is a small tool to use a Wiimote or a Nintendo Wii Classic Controller as a gamepad.

 ## Introduction